WilliamQf-AI/LibreOfficeKit_WASM/README.md

-# Macro Open Source Project: LOK
+# Macro LOK

-This is a public project that forks LibreOffice to provide functionality and fixes that don't fit in [the upstream project](https://github.com/LibreOffice/core).
+This is a private project that forks LibreOffice to provide functionality and fixes that don't fit in [the upstream project](https://github.com/LibreOffice/core).

-This repository is open sourced under the [Mozilla Public License 2.0](LICENSE).
+This upstream changes are open sourced under the [Mozilla Public License 2.0](LICENSE), newly added files are considered proprietary.

 This project is not a part of the official LibreOffice project, nor endorsed by the Document Foundation.